mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-02-19-async-commands-in-avalonia-funcui.md

 - Elmish
 ---

-Another [Avalonia FuncUI][1] focused post this week!
+Another [Avalonia FuncUI][1] post this week!
 One problem I struggled with initially with Avalonia FuncUI is how to handle `async` calls.
-From past experience with Elmish, I was familiar with the [`Cmd.OfAsync`][2] module, and wanted to use that if possible (Check out [Maxime Mangel's post on `Cmd`][4] if you are interested in some of the things you can do with these!).
-Anyways, using `Cmd.OfAsync` in Avalonia is what we will cover in this installment!
+I had some familiarity with the Elmish [`Cmd.OfAsync`][2] module, and wanted to use that if possible ([Maxime Mangel has a great post on `Cmd`][4] and how to use them, if you are curious).

+Anyways, using `Cmd.OfAsync` and its cousin `Cmd.OfTask` in Avalonia FuncUI is what we will cover in today's installment!

-Without further due, let's dive in, with a very basic example, with nothing async to begin with.
+Without further due, let's dive in, starting with a very basic example, without anything async to begin with.
 Our example app will have just a `TextBox`, where the text of a "Request" can be entered, and a `Button`, which will send the "Request", and return a "Response", a string, which we will display back to our user.